Document Type: Regulation

 Revised: 11-22-06, 10-01-07, 09-05-08, 07-13-09, 01-22-10, 04-13-10, 01-04-13, 05-31-22, 08-30-22

 Legal References: 49 U.S.C. § 2717, 49 C.F.R.
 Parts 40, 382, 395, 42 C.F.R.
 Part 2

-Employees being treated with a drug or controlled substance that might adversely affect their ability to perform their essential job duties shall provide a written statement from their doctor regarding their ability to safely and effectively perform these duties.
-Employees are not required to divulge what drug or controlled substance they are being treated with or the medical condition necessitating the need for treatment, unless the City requests this information in accordance with applicable laws.
+Employees being treated with a drug or controlled substance that might adversely affect their ability to perform their essential job duties shall provide a written statement from their doctor regarding their ability to perform those duties safely and effectively.
+Employees are not required to divulge what drug or controlled substance they are being treated with or the medical condition necessitating the need for treatment unless the city requests this information in accordance with applicable laws.

 II.
 SUBSTANCES TESTED